-The adjacent temple was completed some years later.
+The adjacent temple (photo above) was completed some years later.
 Subsequently, numerous kuti were built, plus gardens, alcoves, and shrines on this extensive, wooded property with trails.
 All the traditional Thai Buddhist events are celebrated at the temple.
-This website will soon support the calendar.
 The laity are the sole support of the monks and the property.

-There are five resident monks.
-All were ordained in the Thai Forest tradition, including the abbot, Phra Ratsamee, who was here from the beginning when the property was purchased.
+The resident monks were ordained in the Thai Forest tradition, including the abbot, Phra Ratsamee, who was here from the beginning.
 Buddhism in Southeast Asia is mostly Theravadan, which adheres closely to the Buddha’s original teachings.
 The Thai Forest tradition follows the monastic rules as closely as possible to Buddha’s time.
 Here is where you’ll find the core of the Buddha’s unmodified teachings.